maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ![][Basic HTML]

 Not very attractive! ...but don't worry we'll address that in the [next chapter][Chapter 2].
-What's important here is that under the hood you have an excellent foundation markup base to work with moving forward.
+What's important here is what's under the hood: an excellent foundation markup base to work with moving forward.

 Organization
 ------------